CyberMufasa/Guitar-Pedals/Tube Screamer/README.md

 # Overview
-This project to create a Tube Screamer guitar pedal using reference to existing schematics.
+This project is to create a Tube Screamer guitar pedal using reference to existing schematics.

 # Task Checklist
 - [ ] Finalize schematic to follow